 2. Leverage all the platforms based on their design

 If you are making investments in modern data platforms every platform will have a default set of functions and workloads.
-Modern data integration uses those default functions within the platform.
+It uses those default functions within the platform.
 Through this way, the performance of the data blending can be improved and the data movement can be reduced.

 3. Move data point to point

 Modern data platforms should be centrally engaged with all the business rules and data logic.
 It is possible only when the local processing system is kept separate from the central design studio.
 Managing the business rules and data logic can help to maximize there usability and provides transparency.

+4. Make changes using existing rules